alexanderwlee/alexanderwlee.github.io/_roles/microsoft_swe.md

 core to Microsoft's commerce stack, powering storefronts such as [Azure]({{
 links.azure }}), [Microsoft 365]({{ links.m365 }}), [Xbox]({{ links.xbox }}),
 and [Windows]({{ links.windows }}).
 We enable product browse, discovery, purchase, and post-purchase scenarios.
-Scaling over 200K RPS, we serve more than 200 partners and run on the largest [Azure Kubernetes]({{ links.aks }}) clusters with over 1500 virtual machines across multiple regions and clouds.
+Scaling to over 200K requests per second, we serve more than 200 partners and run on the largest [Azure Kubernetes]({{
+links.aks }}) clusters with over 1500 virtual machines across multiple regions and clouds.